UN Mediates Peace Accord in the Horn of Africa

 2-Minute Summary (TL;DR)

-- Includes a permanent ceasefire and unity government.
+- The accord includes a permanent ceasefire effective May 10, 2026, and the formation of a transitional unity government.

 How This Topic is Tested in Competitive Exams